We’ll always and forever love Mexican food because one bite speaks volumes.

 We like to use skirt steak or flank steak to make our carne asada recipe but you’ll find various cuts depending on where you are.

-It should be said that carne asada tacos are our favorite kind to have made Vampiro style (also sometimes called volcanes style) where the tortilla is toasted and topped with melted cheese before the meat is added.
+It should be said that carne asada tacos are our favorite kind to have made as vampiro tacos (also sometimes called volcanes style) where the tortilla is toasted and topped with melted cheese before the meat is added.

 Cochinita Pibil Taco

-A marinade of orange juice and achiote makes this slow-roasted pork juicy and tender, and it’s what to eat in Mexico when you’re in the Yucatán (and of course, during your Mexico City meat taco tour).
+A marinade of orange juice and achiote makes this slow-roasted pork juicy and tender, and it’s what to eat in Mexico when you’re in the Yucatán.
 Cochinita means baby pig, and pibil translated means buried.

 And traditionally, the marinated pork is swaddled in banana leaves before roasting in an underground pit.
 You’ll find cochinita pibil served with pickled red onions, although a heads up for your clothes while eating; the achiote turns the meat bright orange.